realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 ### Introduction

 In this series, I'm going to help you learn LoopBack 4 and how to easily build your own API and web project with it.
 We'll do so by creating a new project I'm working on: an online web text-based adventure game.
 In this game, you can create your own account to build characters, fight monsters and find treasures.
 You will be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
-This game should also allow multiple players to log in and play with their friends.
+This game also allows multiple players to log in and play with their friends.

 ### Previously on Building an Online Game With LoopBack 4